Gostimari/go1_repo/README.md

-# 🚀 Autonomous Waypoint Navigation on Unitree Go1 Edu in Irregular Outdoor Terrains
+# Autonomous Waypoint Navigation on Unitree Go1 Edu in Irregular Outdoor Terrains

 This repository provides three robust pipelines for autonomous waypoint navigation on the Unitree Go1 Edu robot, tailored for irregular outdoor terrains.
 Below is a step-by-step guide to set up and utilize the system effectively.

 ---

-## 📦 Installation
+## First Steps

 ### 1. Install Docker
 Follow the official Docker installation guide for your OS: